imagej/imagej.github.io/pages/ImgLib2_-_Accessibles.md

 description: test description
 ---

-In ImgLib2, images are represented by *Accessibles*. *Image* here refers to any (partial) function from coordinates to values.
+%Replace% ImgLibMenu %Replace% In ImgLib2, images are represented by *Accessibles*. *Image* here refers to any (partial) function from coordinates to values.

 In the [ previous section](ImgLib2_-_Accessors "wikilink") we have seen how pixel values can be manipulated using [